MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cross-platform.md

 [!INCLUDE[Force failover](../includes/ss-force-failover-read-scale-out.md)]

 This article reviewed the steps to create a cross-platform AG to support migration or read-scale workloads.
 It can be used for manual disaster recovery.
-It also explained how to fail over the availability group.
-A cross-platform availability group uses cluster type `NONE` and does not support high availability because there is no cluster tool across-platforms.
+It also explained how to fail over the AG.
+A cross-platform AG uses cluster type `NONE` and does not support high availability because there is no cluster tool across-platforms.

 ## Next steps